redhat-performance/opl/README.md

   template - e.g. see `opl/status_data_report.txt`.
 * `status_data_diff.py` - Convenience tool to show differences in two status data files.
-* Deprecated `data_investigator.py` - Tool which consumes input status data files and loads data from similar status data documents in ElasticSearch and decides if result in provided input status data file is PASS or FAIL.
-  It counts some averages and so to do that.
-Currently it is used by Satellite CPT.

 These tools are only used by tests: